 instructions for the next stage.
 If you are not successful at a particular

-stage you will be notified and we will share the potential areas of improvement.
+stage after the interview you will be notified and we will share the potential areas of improvement.

 For more information on the Intake, please read the following pages:

 (309A Construction & Maintenance Electricians & Low Rise Residential Electricians)

 If you have any issues viewing the video or registering, please contact our office at 905-882-6484